 She has authored or co-authored numerous papers, is a recognized speaker and expert on developmentally supportive care, and is the President and Global Education Officer (GEO) of Caring Essentials Collaborative.
 She came to the realization that core caring actions, attitudes, and behaviors (the basic tenets of developmental care) transcend the Neonatal Intensive Care Unit.
 This realization prompted the creation of Caring Essentials Collaborative as an opportunity and a vehicle to disseminate information and engage healthcare professionals to implement and evaluate the profound impact of evidence-based caring actions, attitudes, and behaviors on the hospitalized individual, the family, and healthcare providers globally.

-Michael David Litten started his career in healthcare 34 years ago.
-He has been blessed to represent products and companies that make a difference in people’s lives.
-For the last 5 years and counting, he has been working with Children’s Medical Ventures (ChMV), now Philips Healthcare.
+Michael David Litten started his career in healthcare 41 years ago.
+He has been blessed to represent products and companies that make a difference in people’s lives, including Children’s Medical Ventures (ChMV), now Philips Healthcare.
 Since 1991, Children’s Medical Ventures has been committed to improving the developmental outcomes of hospitalized infants worldwide by offering solutions to help clinicians help every baby reach his or her full developmental potential.

 When ChMV was founded back in 1991, developmental care was in its infancy, “miracle babies” weighted 1,000 grams, the Neonatal Intensive Care Unit (NICU) was bright and noisy, and babies were routinely cared for by being placed flat on their back.
 Over the years, amazing changes in the care offered to premature and hospitalized infants has taken place.
 Developmental care practices are becoming more widely recognized throughout the world as an essential part of infant care.
 Babies are surviving at lower weights, and the NICU is becoming an increasingly more nurturing environment for babies and their families.